ghi-electronics/Documentation/software/tinyclr/tutorials/file-system.md

     }
 }
 ```
-Below is a basic driver implementation utiliing QSPI:
+Below is a basic driver implementation utilizing QSPI:

 ```cs
 using System;